Kapiainen/Advanced-Papyrus/README.md

 **The following section about advanced arguments is not yet available in a release version, but it is on the repository.
 Certain arguments (e.g. *debug*) cause issues when running the compiler from Creation Kit.**

 **Most people will not need to use any of the arguments listed below and the arguments should only be used if you know what you are doing!**
-You can also use arguments like *optimize*, *debug*, and *keepasm* which are intended for advanced users.
+You can use arguments like *optimize*, *debug*, and *keepasm* which are intended for advanced users.
 These can be added to the INI file in a section labeled *Debug* and each argument should be added as the value to an option starting with *arg*:

 ```
 [Debug]